To the interior and beyond….

 But there’s no turning back, no space to turn around.
 Besides I have some more useful advice, the parting words of the rental agent.
 “If you have to cross a river, make sure you put it in first gear.
 Go slowly.
 And if you get stuck give us a call.”
 At least I think that’s what he said.

-This post is part of our 2012 Adventure Islands Season.
-We’re spending summer 2012 crossing Northern Europe by car and ferry to visit Iceland and The Faroes.
-We’re exploring the wilder parts of these adventure islands on mini biking expeditions, and researching and reporting on other attractions and activities on offer to adventure seeking families as we tour other parts of the islands by car.
-We’re grateful to DFDS Seaways and Smyril Line for their support in getting us and our vehicle to Europe and onto Iceland and The Faroes, enabling us to bring you this season of posts.
-And to Berghaus and Thule who have helped equip us for the journey.
-And to Go Iceland who equipped us with one of their 4WD fleet to enable us to venture out and bring you this story.
+This post is part of our 2012 Adventure Islands Season, a summer spent crossing Northern Europe by car and ferry to visit Iceland and The Faroes, exploring the wilder parts of these adventure islands on mini biking expeditions and reporting on activities on offer to adventure seeking families.
+Thanks to DFDS Seaways and Smyril Line for support in getting us to Iceland, to Berghaus and Thule who helped equip us for the journey, and to Go Iceland who equipped us with one of their 4WD fleet to enable us to venture out and bring you this story.

 Check out The Family Adventure Project Punkt to see some exclusive behind the scenes photos and video of our journey.